naturallymitchell/flowbite/content/components/forms.md

 ---
 layout: home
 title: Tailwind CSS Form Elements - Flowbite
-description: Use the Tailwind CSS form and input elements such as checkboxes, radios, textarea, text inputs to collect information from users with FlowBite
+description: Use the Tailwind CSS form and input elements such as checkboxes, radios, textarea, file uploads, and text inputs to collect information from users
 group: components
 toc: true